Capital Market Trends for the Seniors Housing & Care Property Market

 What are the trends for property development costs?

-There is a wide range in construction cost between different types of seniors housing and care properties based on the target market, the amount of common area space, quality of the buildout, and different building code requirements.
+There is a wide range in construction costs between different types of seniors housing and care properties based on the target market, the amount of common area space, quality of the buildout, and different building code requirements.

 What are the trends for lending and loan performance?